Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Results

 A notable feature of the profiles shown in Fig.~\ref{fig:radial} is the absence of any hint of the innermost stable circular orbit (ISCO).
 Particularly in the case of thin disks, but also to some extent in radiatively inefficient SANE accretion flows, the accreting gas has significant angular velocity and the orbital motion provides significant support against gravity.
 The accreting gas is thus sensitive to the loss of stable circular orbits at the ISCO, and this introduces visible features in the radial profiles of various gas properties \citep[e.g., see][for SANE disks]{Porth2019}.
 In contrast, the gas in the MAD systems considered in this paper is supported primarily by magnetic pressure, and rotation plays a lesser role.
 As a result, there is no feature at the ISCO in any of the profiles in Fig.~\ref{fig:radial}.
 Of course, rotation is not totally irrelevant, since it is the sense of rotation that causes the striking differences between prograde and retrograde disks discussed earlier.

 Figure \ref{fig:jet_shape} shows the time- and azimuth-averaged jet shape for all the simulations.
 As in Figs.~\ref{fig:2Dprofs1} and \ref{fig:2Dprofs2}, we define the jet boundary by the condition, $\sigma_{\rm M}=1$.
-Overall, we see that the jets in the retrograde spin models are narrower than those in the prograde modelss, as noted before.
-All jets, prograde and retrograde, exhibit generalized parabolic profiles where the width $w$ varies with distance $z$ as $w \propto z^k$; a dependence of this form is commonly assumed when measuring the collimation profiles of AGN jets \citep[][]{Asada2012,Nakamura2018}.
-In each case, the jet starts out from close to the event horizon and expands rapidly and laterally up to a few gravitational radii, beyond which the disk wind collimates the jet.
+Overall, we see that the jets in the retrograde spin models are narrower than those in the prograde models, as noted before.
+All jets, prograde and retrograde, exhibit generalized parabolic profiles where the width $w$ varies with vertical height $z$ as $w \propto z^k$; a dependence of this form is commonly assumed when measuring the collimation profiles of AGN jets \citep[][]{Asada2012,Kovalev2020}.
+In each case, the jet starts out from close to the event horizon and expands rapidly and laterally up to a few gravitational radii, beyond which the disk and the wind, with their substantially larger inertia, collimate the jet.
 As Fig.~\ref{fig:radial} shows, $h/r$ is large near the BH in the retrograde simulations.
 A larger disk scale height results in stronger collimation, and hence a narrower jet.